4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 #### 1.1.1 Run in Docker

-It is recommended to run this Demo in Docker.
+It is recommended to run this demo in Docker.
 Please make sure that OpenMLDB and its dependencies are installed.

 **Start the OpenMLDB Docker Image**